Why detect forward muons at a muon collider: Inclusive Higgs production and invisible Higgs decay

 Reference~\cite{Forslund:2023reu} recently provided another estimate of the invisible branching ratio sensitivity.
 For $\delta_{\rm res}=10\%$ and $|\eta_\mu| < 6$, the estimated sensitivity is approximately a factor of two weaker than ours: BR$_{\rm inv} < 2.2\cdot 10^{-3}$.
 We verified that most of the discrepancy stems from a less optimal choice of the selection cuts.
 With the event selection of Ref.~\cite{Forslund:2023reu}, namely

 we obtain indeed BR$_{\rm inv} < 2.6\cdot 10^{-3}$, which is in fair agreement with Ref.~\cite{Forslund:2023reu}, though slightly weaker.
-The residual discrepancy is due to the fact that the muon PDF was not used in Ref.~\cite{Forslund:2023reu} for the signal simulation, while we include it in our simulation.
+The residual discrepancy is due to the fact that the muon PDF was not used in Ref.~\cite{Forslund:2023reu} for the signal simulation, while we include it in our simulation of the signals involving invisible final states.
 The signal cross section after the cuts in Eq.~\eqref{eq:cuts_meade} is approximately $20\%$ higher if the muon PDF is not employed and the result of Ref.~\cite{Forslund:2023reu} is recovered.